Arrays

 s$strings[2] = 'str3'

-An array can be declared as a collection of class instances:
+An array can be declared as a collection of class instances, its methods are available for each element:

 $players[0].Build